 The Viabundus online map offers a number of tools to explore the pre-modern town and road network of northern Europe, including a basic route calculator and a fair calendar.
 For more advanced digital analyses, however, it is possible to download the data for further use in research.
 These are released under the CC BY-SA license, which allows the free use and transformation of the data, as long as the correct attribution is provided.
 The data are accessible in CSV (for the nodes database) and GML (for the GIS data) formats.
 For more information about the structure and sources of the provided data, please consult the Documentation files.

 As Viabundus is a work in progress, new information will be added continuously, which will be released as new versions of the Viabundus dataset.
 The map always uses the latest version of the dataset, but for reference purposes, older versions of the dataset will be provided as well in the future.
+These are also available at Zenodo.

 We would welcome any kind of feedback that helps us to improve and expand Viabundus.
 Did you find bugs or errors?
 Want to cooperate with us or help us with volunteer work?
 Have any other questions?
 Please let us know at: (we're also happy to receive praise).